pudly/schmopera-hugo/content/articles/winnipeg-boheme.md

 > I had become so engulfed in the story, that I found I needed more time to grieve the loss of the characters onstage.

-I was very touched several times – when Mimi (the lovely soprano [Jonelle Sills](/scene/people/jonelle-sills/)) hit her first high note, my eyes filled with tears.
+I was very touched several times – when Mimì (the lovely soprano [Jonelle Sills](/scene/people/jonelle-sills/)) hit her first high note, my eyes filled with tears.
 Sills is definitely a singer with a bright future.
 We don't usually hear voices of this calibre so close-up, and when the orchestra is replaced by a piano (played skilfully by Music Director David Eliakis), a level of intimacy is achieved that can't be matched by the mainstage experience.
 In effect, even though this is still opera, for me it becomes a different art form.
 Its scale and instrumentation makes it seem more like a musical, but a musical with some of the best music ever written.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570494678/media/2019/10/OP190927_DSC4188_zx0emf.jpg){{% /md %}}